carpentries-incubator/docker-introduction/episodes/managing-containers.md

 Deleted: 83fc7ce1224f5ed3885f6aaec0bb001c0bbb2a308e3250d7408804a720c72a32
 ```

-The image you delete may have been formed by merging multiple underlying layers.
+The image you deleted may have been formed by merging multiple underlying layers.
 In this case, you may see multiple lines of deletions when running `podman image
 rm` on what appears to be a single image.
 Any layers that are used by multiple
 container images will only be stored once.
 Now the result of `podman image ls`